YEASIN49/CSE446-Content/Lab 04/README.md

 Ethereum is an open source blockchain which facilitates the features of smart contracts.
 In the ethereum network hundreds of computers known as Ethereum Nodes get connected and create a peer to peer network that runs client software to store, validate and create blocks.
 Geth is one of these clients.
 To interact or to create such a network Go Ethereum(geth) implementation is widely popular.
 Go Ethereum also known as geth is the official go implementation of the ethereum protocol written in golang.
 Geth provides many client side tools for which it is thought as the standard for other ethereum nodes.

+In this lab, we will use the Proof-of-Authority consensus of ethereum known as clique.
+Therefore, in PoA consensus the concept of miner is not relevent.
+Here, selaers are the node/account that add/publish/sign/validate the block into the blockchain. _However, for the simplicity, we will mention sealer/miner interchangeably in this lab._

 To develop, test and debug smart contracts using solidity language, Remix IDE is considered to be the best IDE among the blockchain developer community.
 It is considered as the industry standard  for its rich set of plugins, debug features having intuitive Graphical User Interface.

 There are four tasks that you will need to complete in this lab. **_Complete all the tasks and show it to your teacher._**  At the end of this lab students should know -